Change in Employment

 Questions Regarding the Permanent Residency Process

-The company has started the permanent residence (“greencard”) process for me.
+The company has started the permanent residence (“green card”) process for me.
 Do I have to start the process all over again if I relocate?

-While the labor certification process is position and geographically specific, it is also prospective in nature.
+While the labor certification process is position and location specific, it is also prospective in nature.
 In other words, the position to be offered is a permanent (at-will) position in a particular location that may be offered some time in the future, when the government approves the certification and permits the employer to do so.
 Because of this prospective nature, it will depend on what year the employer anticipates will be the location of your “permanent” position in the future.
 If it is most likely that your position will end up being in the location of your transfer, your employer will need to retest the job market in that location and file a new PERM.

 Is there anything else I should do regarding my immigration status in this situation?

 Whenever a foreign national moves he or she must notify the immigration authorities by filing an AR-11 within 10 days.
 The AR-11 Form may be located on the United States Citizenship and Immigration Services’ (USCIS) website at www.uscis.gov.

 Is there anything else I should know?